inet-framework/inet/showcases/visualizer/canvas/transportconnection/doc/index.rst

 Goals
 -----

-In a large network with a complex topology, there might be many transport layer applications and many nodes communicating.
-In such a case, it might be difficult to see which nodes communicate with which, or if there is any communication at all.
-Transport connection visualization makes it easy to get information about the active transport connections in the network at a glance.
-Visualization makes it easy to identify connections by their two endpoints, and to tell different connections apart.
-It also gives a quick overview of the number of connections in individual nodes and the whole network.

-This showcase demonstrates the visualization of TCP connections via two example simulations.
+In a complex network with many applications and large number of nodes communicating, it can be challenging to keep track of all the active transport layer connections.
+Transport connection visualization makes it easier to identify the two endpoints of each connection by displaying a marker above the nodes.
+The markers appear in different colors to allow differentiating between connections.

+In this showcase, we will present two example simulations that demonstrate the visualization of TCP connections.

 | INET version: ``3.6``
 | Source files location: `inet/showcases/visualizer/transportconnection <https://github.com/inet-framework/inet/tree/master/showcases/visualizer/transportconnection>`__